 Problem Cause Remedy The camera does The battery is not installed properly.
 Check the orientation of the battery. not turn on.
 The battery power is low.
 Charge the battery.
 The built-in flash is being charged.
 Wait until charging is finished.
-The shutter cannot be released.
 There is no available space on the memory card.
 Insert a memory card with available space or delete unwanted images.
 Data is being processed.
 Wait until processing is finished.
+The shutter cannot be released.
 The lens aperture ring is set to a position other than A .
-Set the lens aperture ring to the A position or select [Enable] in [24 Using Aperture Ring] of the C 4 menu. (p.122) The autofocus mode is set to AFS and the subject is not in focus.
+Set the lens aperture ring to the A position or select [Enable] in [24 Using Aperture Ring] of the C4 menu. (p.123) The autofocus mode is set to AF.S and the subject is not in focus.
 Set the focus method to MF and adjust focus manually.

 Problem Cause Remedy Autofocus does not work.
 The subject is difficult to focus on.
 AF cannot work well for low-contrast objects (the sky, white walls, etc.), dark colors, intricate designs, rapidly-moving objects, or scenery shot through a window or a net-like pattern.
 Lock the focus on another object located at the same distance as your subject, then aim at the target and take a picture.
 Alternatively, use MF.
 The subject is too close.
 Move away from the subject and take a picture.
 The focus cannot be locked. is set for [AF Active Area] of Live View.
-Set [AF Active Area] to @,, or, (p.64) The built-in flash does not discharge.
-The flash mode is set to ♣A or ♣.
-When the flash mode is set to A or A, the flash does not discharge if the subject is bright.
-Change the flash mode. (p.60) The camera is not recognized when it is connected to a computer.
+Set [AF Active Area] to , , , , , , , , or . (p.63) The built-in flash does not discharge.
+The flash mode is set to \$\frac{1}{2}\text{A}\$ or \$\frac{1}{2}\text{A}\$.
+When the flash mode is set to ♣ or ♣♠, the flash does not discharge if the subject is bright.
+Change the flash mode. (p.59) The camera is not recognized when it is connected to a computer.
 The USB connection mode is set to [PTP].
 Set [USB Connection] to [MSC] in the 3 menu.
 Dust or dirt particles appear in images.
 The CMOS sensor is dirty or dusty.
-Activate [Dust Removal] from the 3.5 menu.
+Activate [Dust Removal] from the \$\sqrt{5}\$ menu.
 The Dust Removal function can be activated every time the camera is turned on and off.
-Refer to "Sensor Cleaning" (p.129) if the problem persists.
+Refer to "Sensor Cleaning" (p.130) if the problem persists.

 Problem Cause Remedy Pixel defects such as bright spots and dark spots appear in the image.
 There are defective pixels in the CMOS sensor.
-Activate [Pixel Mapping] from the \$\frac{1}{2}\$ menu.
+Activate [Pixel Mapping] from the \$\frac{4}{5}\$ menu.
 It takes about 30 seconds to correct the defective pixels, so be sure to install a fully charged battery.